 If the statement meets all of those conditions, then we'll pull the completion/success/score/duration data out of the result object and trigger the rollup process.

 One thing you'll notice, is that our recording of data is completely tied to the result object in the statement.
-This means that we do not look at verbs and do not report any other details from the course, like interactions (question/answers).
-We are planning on adding interaction support in the future, but as of now (2016.1), we do not.
+This means that we do not look at verbs or other aspects of the statement.

 Hopefully, this information will help as you start to use launched xAPI courses and work on getting the data into your system through the rollup process.